curlywallst/packing-list-generator-II/README.md

-# Travel Packing List Generator
+# Packing List Generator
-Flatiron school Rails Final Project
+Flatiron school Rails App with a jQuery Front End Final Project

-Travel Packing List Generator
+Packing List Generator

 This is a Ruby on Rails application that allows users to create accounts and add information about their trips and generate packing lists.
 The Models included are: